 For students and families

-This school year, PSD is distributing around 30,000 laptops and additional devices to all PSD students - from preschoolers to seniors who will graduate next spring - to use for their online learning.
-Read more about how PSD is keeping students connected here.
+In response to that need, PSD has distributed around 30,000 laptops and additional devices to all PSD students - from preschoolers to seniors who will graduate next spring - to use for their online learning.

 PSD community tech support website